sirikothe/gotextfsm/README.md

     * texttable

 ## Caveats
-There are differences in golang's regular expression implementation and Python's.
+There are differences in Golang's regular expression implementation and Python's.

 :warning: Because of this reason, some templates that are valid in Python fail parsing in gotextfsm.